Online child abuse: Sexual abuse

-Laws

-United States

-A variety of laws are in place to deter online criminal activity pertaining to sexual abuse.
-The Federal Criminal Code and Rules outlines a variety of rules and regulations regarding sexual abuse under Title 18 of the United States Code.
-Section 1462 titled Importation or transportation of obscene matters, outlines what would be considered transporting obscene material over the Internet.
-Child pornography violates this law, among others, because under this code, "Any obscene, lewd, lascivious, or filthy book, pamphlet, picture, motion-picture film, paper, letter, writing, print, or other matter of indecent character" may be subject to fine or imprisonment of up to five years.

-Online sexual offenders who target children may also fall under the jurisdiction of Section 2243 Sexual abuse of a minor or ward or Section 2251 Sexual exploitation of children under which they could be prosecuted to the full extent of the law.
-These sections are outlined as, "...aggravated sexual abuse, sexual abuse, abusive sexual contact involving a minor or ward, or sex trafficking of children, or the production, possession, receipt, mailing, sale, distribution, shipment, or transportation of child pornography ... not less than 30 years or for life [or can carry] any term years or for life."
-As noted, any sexual abuse of children, whether online or in person, is subject to strict punishment by law.

 Examples

 Online abuse often manifests itself in physical and psychological harm to victims, as previously stated.
 In recent history, Larry Nassar, a USA Gymnastics team doctor, was charged with 60 years in federal prison when he pleaded guilty to charges related to receiving child pornography, possessing child pornography, and destroying and concealing evidence relating to child pornography.
 Prosecutors have stated that a supremely close link between his child pornography activities had directly impacted his repeat, "molestation of children".
 At the height of his child pornography obsession, Nassar had thousands of pictures of underage children.
 In the wake of this scandal, affecting hundreds of women of a variety of ages, reforms have been made to further combat future occurrences of this abuse by USA Gymnastics and Michigan State University.
 Also gathering a large following in the wake of this scandal is the Me Too movement.

 The murder of Kacie Woody occurred after 13-year-old Woody had befriended who she thought was a 17-year-old boy named Dave Fagen via Yahoo!
 Messenger, but in reality this person was a 47-year-old pedophile named David Fuller.
 After grooming Woody through the social network, Fuller traveled to Woody's home in rural Holland, Arkansas and abducted her.
 After Woody was reported missing and an investigation was launched, Arkansas law enforcement and FBI agents located Woody and Fuller's bodies in a storage unit in Conway.
 Fuller had bound and raped Woody inside his rented minivan in the unit before shooting her in the head, and shot himself in the head before officers could arrest him.